Table of Content

 Here’s a brief definition of Contactor & Control Relay that will help you understand the key difference between the two:

-Below table illustrates four major differences between a Contactor and a Relay:
+Below table illustrates four major differences between a Contactor and Control Relay:

 |1||Size of the Device||Control Relays are comparatively smaller or same in size (upto contactor rating of 12A)||Contactors are larger in size when compared to Control relays|